-Nikolas is a junior in Computer Science from West Lafayette, IN.
+Nikolas is a senior in Computer Science from West Lafayette, IN.
 Previously Nikolas was the SIG Leader for SigArt.
 He also was a TA for CS 240 in Spring 2014.
 For the past two years he has interned at Interactive Intelligence in Raleigh and Indy.
 While in Indy Nikolas was part of the Indy XTern program.

 ACM stands for the Association for Computing Machinery.
 We do cool things like host hackathons, tech talks, and serve as the parent group that organizes, manages, etc. the different SIGs in ACM.